-- ✓ Balance between fixed and variable compensation and between cash and equity based compensation - ✓ Incentive compensation horizons vary from 1 to 3 years, depending on the program - ✓ Payments under the short-term incentive program are limited to two times the target - ✓ The payment of target short-term incentive compensation and the vesting of mid-term incentive compensation are subject to achieving performance objectives closely related to shareholders' interests, both at the consolidated level and at the Sectors level.
-Thus, several performance measures related to profitability and efficiency are used to determine the compensation of executives, notably adjusted net earnings per share, return on capital employed ("ROCE"), cash flows, and adjusted operating earnings before depreciation and amortization ("EBITDA").
-In addition to financial measures, the realization of the Corporation's social responsibility plan is also taken into account - ✓ The vesting at the end of the three-year cycle is limited to 100% for the performance share units, except for four senior executives for whom an overachievement factor could reach up to 200% of target for awards made since 2018 - ✓ The Corporation uses a non-dilutive share unit plan to preserve value for shareholders - ✓ Share ownership guidelines are applicable to the Corporation's executives - ✓ The Corporation has put in place a clawback policy for variable compensation in the event of financial errors or inappropriate executive behaviors - ✓ The Insider Policy prohibits management from short selling or trading any put or call options with respect to securities of the Corporation and making any other monetization transactions
+- The payment of target short-term incentive compensation and a portion of the vesting of medium-term incentive compensation are subject to achieving performance objectives closely related to shareholders' interests, both at the consolidated level and at the Sectors level.
+Thus, several performance measures related to profitability and efficiency are used to determine the compensation of executives, notably adjusted net earnings per share, return on capital employed ("ROCE") and adjusted operating earnings before depreciation and amortization ("EBITDA").
+In addition to financial measures, the realization of the Corporation's social responsibility plan is also taken into account. - ✓ The vesting at the end of the three-year cycle is limited to 100% for the performance share units, except for three senior executives for whom an overachievement factor could reach up to 200% of target. - ✓ The Corporation uses non-dilutive share based plans to preserve value for shareholders. - ✓ Share ownership guidelines are applicable to the Corporation's executives. - The Corporation has put in place a clawback policy for variable compensation in the event of errors in the financial statements or inappropriate executive behaviors. - ✓ The Insider Policy prohibits management from short selling or trading any put or call options with respect to securities of the Corporation and making any other monetization transactions.